gyro-project/mvc-bundle/src/Gyro/Bundle/MVCBundle/Resources/docs/widget_containers_design.md

 # Widget Containers

 Symfony lacks a component based HMVC approach, which decouples components from each other fully.
-The widget support in `QafooLabsFrameworkExtraBundle` adds this support based on a model developed by Facebook and improved by ResearchGate.
+The widget support in `GyroMVCBundle` adds this support based on a model developed by Facebook and improved by ResearchGate.